teric1024/107-1-R-data-analysis-course/week_3/README.md

     - how to rotate the x text vertically
     - get all the team name from data by using function "append()"
     - use function, is.na(), to know if we load every data
+    - use function, Sys.sleep(), to stop the program for a while
+    - use Selenium and RSelenium
+    - graph a map
 ---
 - Notes
     - [web crawler &...](https://ithelp.ithome.com.tw/users/20107033/ironman/1437?page=1)